Graduate Program Catalog

 GRADUATE PROGRAM GENERAL POLICIES

 Where no separate policy for graduate students is stated, the equivalent policy for Cal Maritime undergraduate students prevails.
-A clear understanding of program requirements and procedures as outlined in the Cal Maritime Catalog and at www.catalog.csum.edu will guide the student and will help avoid final semester problems and graduation delays.
+A clear understanding of program requirements and procedures as outlined in the Cal Maritime Catalog will guide the student and will help avoid final semester problems and graduation delays.
 It is ultimately the graduate student's responsibility to be aware of all academic requirements and administrative deadlines of the program.

 The Graduate Program is offered in a fully (100%) online asynchronous format.
 It is expected that the online graduate student will fully participate in the various facets specific to a distance learning program, such as reading and working extensively on his or her own and using the Internet to communicate about his or her learning.
 Discussion forums, papers, presentations, and exams are used to evaluate student progress.
 Students will also be required to participate in web conferences, chat forums, and other group activities on the Internet.
 It is the student's responsibility to become able to use these tools effectively.
-The Graduate Program website features tutorials and written instruction in using the features of the internet course delivery used for this program.
+The Graduate Program website features tutorials and both written and practical instruction in using the features of the internet course delivery used for this program.
 Students also have access to IT personnel for support and guidance.

 Online instruction is available to the student 24/7 during the semester in which he or she is enrolled.
 Participation is measured through the completion of assignments, through postings in discussion forums, and as otherwise specified in individual course syllabi.